falkomerr/jwt-auth-template/README.md

 - To start working with template you need to create an **.env** file in the project root with the following variables:

   I.  DATABASE_URL=
-      > This is the URL where you will connect to your database (for this template you need to use postgresQL) II.
+      > This is the URL where you will connect to your database (for this template you need to use postgresQL)<br/>
+  II.
 JWT_SECRET=
       > This is a secret string that is used to sign JWT tokens
 - After that, you can go to **http://localhost:9999/api** and browse availble endpoints